 Munga is being questioned in relation to the murder of a man who allegedly attacked and chopped him two years ago.

-Of course at the time of the attack, Munga made it clear that not only was he not interested in taking revenge for the attack but he was also encouraging his fans not to retaliate.
+At the time of the attack, the deejay made it clear that not only was he not interested in taking revenge for the attack but he was also encouraging his fans not to retaliate.

 “…Revenge is not my forte.
 Me nah encourage none a me fans or anyone to seek revenge.
 Positive movements,” Munga said at the time.